 Every job change brought a pay increase and naturally, I adjusted my lifestyle to match my growing income.
 I used to share a small, cramped room with my parents in Hong Kong.
 Eager for independence, I moved into a rented condo.
 This new lifestyle came at a cost, diminishing my ability to save money.
 Additionally, I splurged on a fine car—a blue Mini Cooper.
 Though small, it was mighty, and I loved it dearly.
 I cherished it as a companion in my life.

-I didn't meet my partner until roughly five years ago.
-At first sight, I was completely attracted to her.
-Although her body figure was not perfect, she looked stunning.
-I couldn't stop thinking about her ever since I met her.
-I vividly recall the first time I drove to her house to pick her up.
+I met my partner approximately five years ago, and I was instantly smitten.
+She was not flawless, but she was stunning in my eyes.
+I couldn't stop thinking about her from the moment we met.
+I still remember the first time I drove to her house to pick her up.
 "Wow, your car is really lovely," she exclaimed.
-For a couple of nights, I was ecstatic.
-It was all worthwhile.
+Those words made all my expenditures seem worth it.

 As a reasonably successful software developer, I supported my parents with a monthly stipend and lived comfortably.
 However, having a girlfriend doubled my expenses.
 Fine dining and extravagant gifts, especially designer handbags, became the norm.
 These luxurious items ate into several months of my salary, confirming my mother's saying: "Money isn't everything, but everything needs money."

 Two years into our relationship, talk of marriage began to surface.
 My girlfriend's expectations began to change; she became more focused and resolute.
 I didn't have significant savings, but she reassured me, saying, "It doesn't matter, we can start saving for our future today."
 Despite her gentle demeanor, she became increasingly controlling, pressuring me to save.